fangoaish/Python__Analysis-of-Sportswear-Product-Sales-Adidas-vs.-Nike/README.md

 ## Business Objective

 The primary objective is to gain actionable insights into the market dynamics and product strategies employed by Nike and Adidas.
-By addressing specific questions related to pricing, discounts, customer reviews, product descriptions, review trends, and revenue breakdown, the goal is to equip stakeholders with valuable information for strategic decision-making.
+By addressing specific questions related to pricing, discounts, customer reviews, product descriptions, review trends, and revenue breakdowns, the goal is to equip stakeholders with valuable information for strategic decision-making.

 The sports clothing and athleisure sector, valued at around $193 billion in 2021 according to [Statista](https://www.statista.com/statistics/254489/total-revenue-of-the-global-sports-apparel-market/), is a thriving industry expected to experience significant growth in the coming decade.